cloudControl/documentation/Add-on Documentation/Deployment/SSL.md

 Note: You need to provide the original key and chain again when updating the Add-on even if those are not changed.

+### Setup your DNS

+As a final step, create a corresponding CNAME entry and point it to the SSL_DNS_DOMAIN shown in the configuration for your SSL add-on as seen above.

 ## HTTPS Redirects